 Guillermo J. Tearney, MD, PhD

-Dr. Tearney’s work extends beyond his laboratory at Mass General, many of his technologies are being produced commercially and he has founded the International Working Group on Intravascular OCT Standardization and Validation, a group that is dedicated to establishing standards to ensure the widespread adoption of this imaging technology.
+Dr. Tearney's work extends beyond his laboratory at MGH.
+Many of his technologies are being produced commercially; he is the vice-chair of CAP's in vivo microscope committee and he has founded the International Working Group on Intravascular OCT Standardization and Validation, a group that is dedicated to establishing standards to ensure the widespread adoption of this imaging technology.

 Read about and apply for residency, fellowship and observership programs at http://www.massgeneral.org/pathology/training/.